JacobTfar/jekyll-serif-JFContracting/team.md

 ---
 title: Team
 layout: teams
-description: Team
+description: Meet Jason's Team
 permalink: "/team/"
 intro_image_absolute: true
 intro_image_hide_on_mobile: false
 ---

-# Meet The Team
+# Meet Jason’s Team

-Our team of qualified accountants and financial consultants can help your business at any stage of it's growth.
+At **JFContracting** (formerly Jason Fallas Home Improvements), our team is made up of dedicated professionals who bring exceptional craftsmanship, expert project management, and creative design to every project.
+Whether you’re planning a small renovation or a complete home transformation, Jason’s team works closely with you every step of the way to bring your vision to life with quality, reliability, and care.